biya-coin/biyaliquid-docs/.gitbook/developers-evm/dapps/connect-with-metamask.md

 ### You're All Set!

-MetaMask is now connected to the **Biyaliquid EVM Testnet**.
+MetaMask is now connected to the **Biyachain EVM Testnet**.
 You can:

 * Deploy smart contracts using tools like **Foundry**, **Hardhat**, or **Remix**.
 * Interact with Testnet dApps and contracts.